Meliox/FTPauto/README.md

 FTPauto is a simple, but highly advanced and configurable FTP-client wrap-around written in #Bash for Unix.
 It is based on [lftp](http://lftp.yar.ru/) and  helps to automate simple transfers - yet FTPauto allows much more.

 # Features
-* Send files easily with lftp
+* Send files easily with lftp (To and from FTP, and between serveres - FXP)
 * Highly customizable command line
 * Monitor free space or server status on FTP-server
 * Progressbar with estimated time of transferes
-* Transfer logs
+* History (Transfer logs)
-* Queue system of transfers
+* Queue system of transfers (failed transferes, queue)
 * Packing/splitting directory/files into rar-files.
 Including sfv to verify files at end-server.
 * Multiple users (different configuration)
 * Delay transfer to start at a specific time